Oink70/VerusPayInstallScripts/README.md

 ## DONE!
 Go to Part 3

-Following is NOT recommended and NOT NECESSARY if you just did the above:
+Following "Alternate Option" is NOT recommended and NOT NECESSARY if you just did the above.
+It is only meant if you are installing the wallet daemons on the same server as a WooCommerce store:

 ### Alternate Option: Install Wallets and Chain Tools on the Same Server as Your Web Store